 If you have not had your review, you could:

-• then apply for a new agreement in the expanded service
+- then apply for a new agreement in the expanded funding to improve animal health and welfare service

-• then arrange a review in the expanded service
+- then arrange a review in the expanded funding to improve animal health and welfare service

-• then claim for your review in the expanded service
+- then claim for your review in the expanded funding to improve animal health and welfare service

 You may have a follow-up in the expanded service within 10 months of the review.
 If your review claim was rejected, you can apply for a new agreement in the expanded service.
 You must wait until 10 months after the date of your last review before doing a new review.
 This is the date the vet last visited your farm for the review.